mozilla/terraform-modules/README.md

   * a `main.tf` file exists;
   * a `versions.tf` file exists & contains value `terraform.required_version`;
 * security checks are run, including validating providers used are allowed & secrets scanning (via same pre-commit tooling).

+### Versioning and Releases

+Versioning is automated based on [Semantic Versioning](https://semver.org/) using [`semantic-release`](https://github.com/semantic-release/semantic-release).
+Release changelogs are automated by enforcing [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) as a PR check using [`semantic-pull-request`](https://github.com/marketplace/actions/semantic-pull-request).

+Conventional commit convention will be checked on:
+* commit message for **PRs with a single commit**
+* PR title for **PRs with multiple commits**

+Additionally, commit squashing is required before merging for PRs with multiple commits.

+#### Valid PR titles examples:

+- `fix: GKE bastion host default notes.`
+- `feat: Copy google-cdn-external from cloudops-infra.`
+- `refactor!: Drop support for Terraform 0.12.`
+- `feat(google_cloudsql_mysql): Add query insights settings.`

+Note that since PR titles only have a single line, you have to use the ! syntax for breaking changes.

 ## Creating modules